208A Syllabus

 Basic SNA

 So, what are the things that people usually do when they have network data?
-Well, they typically want to figure out basic statistics about the interaction system formed by the set of dyads in the data, where a dyad is any two pairs of actors (whether they are connected or not).
-This task requires computing basic network quantities like the number of nodes and the number of links between entities as well as more advanced statistics based on representing the network as a graph (like the average path length, number of components, etc., all notions we will cover in the first week of class).
+Well, they typically want to figure out basic statistics about the interaction system formed by the set of dyads in the data, where a dyad is any pair of actors (whether or not they are connected).
+This task requires computing basic network quantities like the number of nodes and the number of links between entities, as well as more advanced statistics based on representing the network as a graph (like the average path length, number of components, etc., all notions we will cover in the first week of class).

 Centrality and Prestige